jbro129/android-modding/README.md

 [AndroidComponentPlugin](https://github.com/androidmalin/AndroidComponentPlugin) by androidmalin : Simply implement plug-inization of the four major components on Android for learning and use.

 [SandBoxHookPlugin](https://github.com/ganyao114/SandBoxHookPlugin) by ganyao114 : demo for inject & hook in sandbox.

+[VMOSPro_RootXposed_Terminal](https://github.com/HuskyDG/VMOSPro_RootXposed_Terminal) by HuskyDG :A simple scripting tool that gives you useful features for VMOS or VMOS Pro.

 # Other